‘Vanderpump Rules’ Stars Tom Sandoval And Ariana Madix Stun On The People’s Choice Awards Red Carpet

 Once they hit the red carpet, the two posed separately, with Sandoval showing off a silver sparkling turtle neck shirt with a black blazer and black pants and Madix smiling for the cameras in a puffy-sleeved pink minidress and high heels.

-In true form, Sandoval styled his hair high as Madix pulled hers back into a ponytail and highlighted a pair of flashy earrings.
+In true form, Sandoval styled his hair high with gel as Madix pulled hers back into a ponytail and highlighted a pair of flashy, dangling earrings.

-Sandoval and Madix have sharing their lives as a committed couple on Vanderpump Rules since the third season of the Bravo TV reality series.
-As viewers of the show well know, Sandoval began dating Madix, who bartends alongside him at SUR Restaurant, after splitting from ex-girlfriend Kristen Doute during the show’s second season.
+As The Inquisitr previously reported, Taylor and Cartwright, who are also one of the main couples of the series, posed with and without one another on the red carpet as well but were not seen taking photos with Sandoval and Madix.

-As The Inquisitr previously reported, Sandoval and Madix have been facing questions about their potential plans for marriage and children for years, even though they have continued to say that they have no plans for either.
-In fact, just last week a fan sent a message to Madix in which she told her that it was about time for a wedding and a baby.
-In response, Madix said that it was most definitely not time for any such thing.
+Although Sandoval and Taylor haven’t been on the best of terms in recent months, with Taylor admittedly blocking Sandoval on social media for unknown reasons, the two men did travel to the awards show together in a party bus with the rest of their co-stars.
+They were also seen sitting at the same table during the event.